rawr51919/discord.js-tools/README.md

 msg - The msg object
-args - (id / mention/ username search) embedColor - The color for the embed embedTime - Time to stop listening for a msg (miliseconds) return a promise
+args - (id / mention/ username search) embedColor - The color for the embed embedTime - Time to stop listening for a msg (milliseconds) return a promise
 **/
 tools.fetchMember(message, args, embedColor, embedTime).then(member => {
    //a member as been found, you can now use member console.log(member);
 }).catch(err => {
-   //an error happen you should log it! console.log(err);
+   //an error happened, you should log it! console.log(err);
 });